iains/gcj/gcc/doc/install/prerequisites.rst

   repository (mainly Unicode-related and rarely changing) from source tables.

+* :command:'jar', or InfoZIP (:command:'zip' and :command:'unzip')

+  Necessary to build libgcj, the GCJ runtime.

   Used by :command:`automake`.

 Several support libraries are necessary to build GCC, some are required,